15 Adventures on Earth That Will Change Your Life

 My wife, Penny, and daughter, Alex, on a trek through Italy’s Dolomite Mountains.

 But there’s something about traveling abroad that puts everything you see, hear, and touch under a magnifying glass.
 Everything is exotic.
 People talk and think differently.
-Culture is alien, history a refreshingly new collection of stories.
+Culture is alien, history a refreshing and informative new collection of stories.

 Blend those elements into a hike through mountains you’ve never seen before, or paddling through a pristine landscape, and you have the formula for an experience that does alter our perception of the world and our place in it.
 Take a child on a trip like that and you may reroute the trajectory of a young person’s life—very much for the better.